nealcrook/nascom/nascom4/cpm/README.md

 -> maybe not; use the other script instead.

--> move more scripts to tools/ and rationalise - use sdcard_editor where possible -> create boot ROM
+-> move more scripts to tools/ and rationalise - use sdcard_editor where possible -> update docs
--> update docs
 -> tidy up this README.md file
--> rework the bootstrap section and rebuild biosdev2.dsk image now I've renamed setdrv.com
+-> finish the bootstrap section, showing steps to create a blank SD drive and sysgen the image onto it.